Thank you for reading our post, please rate this article at the end.

 Four-way Pivot System

 This is the type you need if you want to take better care of hitching and unhitching on rough pavements.
-If you plan to go across badlands, open roads, and the like, it will be much easier and more convenient if your fifth-wheel hitch has a four-way pivot system.
+If you plan to travel across rough terrain, such as badlands and open roads, it will be much easier and more convenient if your fifth-wheel hitch features a four-way pivot system.

-You can save money if you choose the wheel hitch with a two-way pivot system.
+You can save money by choosing the wheel hitch with a two-way pivot system.
 But thoroughly evaluate where you might drive your fifth-wheel trailer.
 A four-way pivot system might take you to more places.

 Jaws